If you dream of seeing the northern lights, it looks like 2025 could be your year.

 The absolute solar maximum is marked by the moment that the Sun's north and south poles switch places, but when people talk about the solar maximum they are referring to the period of enhanced solar activity before and after this takes place.
 During a cycle, the number of sunspots - which is a good indicator of solar activity - increases during the solar maximum, and decreases during the solar minimum.
 The number of sunspots is also a way of measuring the overall intensity of a particular solar cycle.

-No two solar cycles are the same, and scientists have recently discovered that the upcoming solar maximum, that of Solar Cycle 25, is going to peak between January and October of 2024, and be much more active than previously expected.
-This is exciting because the more solar activity there is, the brighter the aurora displays will be.
+The upcoming solar maximum, Solar Cycle 25, reached peak activity between January and October of 2024, and was much more active than previously expected.
+The more solar activity there is, the brighter the aurora displays are - which is why people in the United Kingdom and other spots outside the Arctic Circle were treated to dazzling displays in winter 2024.

-Why Will There Be Brighter Northern Lights in 2024?
+Why Were There Brighter Northern Lights in 2024?

 The northern lights are actually caused by activity on the surface of the sun.
 Sunspots are particularly active areas, which ‘burp’ out streams of electrically charged particles, known as solar wind.
 These particles stream towards earth and are captured at the north and south poles, where the earth’s protective magnetic field is at its weakest.
 The particles interact with gases inside the earth’s atmosphere, which results in the beautiful light displays of the aurora.
 When they interact with oxygen, the lights will be green; with nitrogen, blue and purple.

-Of course, even though it’s solar maximum, the usual advice for seeing the northern lights still applies: you’ll need to be within the auroral zone, away from any light pollution, and it needs to be a cloudless night.
+Of course, even though it’s solar maximum, the usual advice for seeing the northern lights still applies: you’ll need to be away from any light pollution, and it needs to be a cloudless night.

-Best Places to See the Northern Lights in 2024 and 2025
+Best Places to See the Northern Lights in 2025

-With an increased likelihood of vivid aurora displays, 2024 is the ideal time to go on a northern lights holiday in Europe - and 2025 will also be a year of high solar activity.
+With an increased likelihood of vivid aurora displays, 2025 is the ideal time to go on a northern lights holiday in Europe .
 Here are a few of our favourite countries for northern lights viewing.

 Norway